-The students are divided into three groups which rotate during the 90 minute visit.
+Depending on the number of students on the day, the students are divided into up to 4 groups of approximately 10 students, which rotate between up to 4 activities of 25 minutes each, during the visit.
 Students will be provided with a period style pinafore/vest for the duration of the visit.